sonocotta/esparagus-media-center/README.md

 ##### Workaround/Temporary Solution

-You can use the unit with a serial monitor attached over the USB-C port.
+You can use the unit with a serial monitor attached to the USB-C port.
 This causes low levels on the serial control lines, thus keeping the RST pin on the +3.3V level, equivalent to normal unit operation.

 ##### Resolution/Corrective Action